andycowl/bbdb3-manual/tutorial.rst

 Now we have a record populated with five fields in addition to 'Name'.
 The newly created record is displayed.

-You can use 't' (`toggle-layout`) to view a brief one line summary and 'T' (`show-all-fields`) to expose all fields of the contact.
-The expanded view includes two standard audit timestamp fields that are automatically created and maintained by BBDB; 'creation-date' and 'timestamp'
+You can use 't' (:command:`bbdb-toggle-records-layout`) to view a brief one line summary and 'T' (:command:`bbdb-display-records-completely`) to expose all fields of the contact.
+The expanded view includes two standard audit timestamp fields that are automatically created and maintained by BBDB;
+'creation-date' and 'timestamp'

 For a newly created record, both timestamp fields will be identical but the 'timestamp' field will automatically track whenever a